 Young Dementia Network publications / resources

-The Young Dementia Network has created a number of useful resources including a personal checklist for members of the public concerned about signs and symptoms of young onset dementia, leaflets for doctors surgeries and memory clinics and a young onset guide for GPs To view the Young Dementia Network's resources, publications and newsletters, click here.
+The Young Dementia Network has created a number of useful resources including a personal checklist for members of the public concerned about signs and symptoms of young onset dementia, ID cards, leaflets for GP surgeries and diagnostic clinics and a young onset guide for GPs To view the Young Dementia Network's resources, publications and newsletters, click here.

 Publications and resources created by others

 Approaching an unthinkable future - Understanding the support needs of people living with young onset dementia

 A resource based on the experiences of people living with young onset dementia created by Dementia Pathfinders.

 What is young onset dementia?

 An informative factsheet created by the Alzheimer's Society.